 Figure 2.
-Erk2 is activated by a mechanical force (compression) in Xenopus embryonic cells in an FGFR-dependent manner.
+ERK2 is activated by a mechanical force (compression) in Xenopus embryonic cells in an FGFR-dependent manner.

-mRNA encoding membrane RFP (mRFP) was injected with or without dominant negative FGFR (dnFGFR) mRNA, followed by compression for 5 minutes at the gastrula stage.
-Embryos were stained with anti pErk2 antibody (green).
-Superficial ectodermal cells were observed.
-Bar = $50 \,\mu m$
+Membrane RFP and dominant negative FGFR (dnFGFR) were expressed and compressed for 5 minutes at the gastrula stage.
+Embryos were stained with anti phoshorylated-ERK2 antibody (green) and the ectodermal cells were observed.
+Bar = $50 \ \mu m$

 III.
-Mechanical regulation of closing movement and morphology of Xenopus neural tube
+Mechanical regulation of closing movement and morphology of Xenopus' neural tube

 Neural tube closure (NTC) is an important morphogenetic process during which an anlage of the central nervous system is formed from a flat epithelial sheet called a neural plate (NP).
-NTC involves tissue-autonomous and non-tissue-autonomous cellular movements that must generate physical forces and modulate mechanical properties of the NP, but how developmental changes of those mechanical forces and properties are integrated for NT morphogenesis is poorly understood.
+NTC involves tissue-autonomous and non-tissueautonomous cellular movements that generate physical forces and modulate mechanical properties of the NP, but how developmental changes of those mechanical forces and properties are integrated for NT morphogenesis is poorly understood.
 We previously constructed a mathematical model explaining the mechanical regulation of NTC and proposed that the surface elasticities of the neural plate and surrounding tissues affect NTC.
-In order to examine this hypothesis, we developed an AFM system suitable for measuring mechanical properties of tissues and their temporal changes in developing Xenopus embryos.
+In order to examine this hypothesis, we developed an AFM system for measuring mechanical properties of tissues and their temporal changes in developing Xenopus embryos.
 We found that the surface elasticity of the apical side of the NP increased during NTC and showed gradient along mediolateral axis.
-The substantial stiffening of the apical surface was not observed in the non-neural ectoderm, and required F-actin and non-muscle myosin II, suggesting that the increase of NT-specific actomyosin contractility underlies this stiffening.
+The stiffening required F-actin and non-muscle myosin II, suggesting that the increase of NT-specific actomyosin contractility underlies this stiffening.
 We also measured the surface elasticity of the basal side of the NT and surrounding mesodermal tissues, and confirmed the highest elasticity measurable on the apical side of the NP.
-The mechanical properties revealed here should change over time and space ranging from intracellular to tissue levels, and contribute to the large-scale morphogenetic movement of the NP.
+The mechanical properties should change over time and space ranging from intracellular to tissue levels, and contribute to the large-scale morphogenetic movement of the NP.